ArnabUshna24/CV-optimization/README.md

 Q. How many CV versions were there?
 - Around 150+.
 They will be posted on a convenient time in this repository.

-Q. What is the big picture behind this, i.e., why so much planning?
+Q. What software did you use to make CVs or resumes?
-- I want to pursue my higher studies abroad.
-Before that, I wanted to make sure that everything is in a proper alignment.
+- MS Word (previously), LaTeX (recently).

 Q. Did you take any preparation for govt. jobs?
 - No. I actually applied for the govt. jobs due to tackle the pressure coming from my family, so that they could not intervene in my plans.